Video Color Transforms

 We go backward, from (Y’, U, V) to (R’, G’, B’), by inverting the matrix.
 Note that for a gray pixel, with R’ = G’ = B’, the luminance Y’ is equal to that same gray value, R’, say, since the sum of the coefficients in the equation is 0.299 + 0.587 + 0.114 = 1.0.
 So for a gray (“black – and – white”) image, the chrominance (U, V) is zero, since the sum of coefficients in each of the lower two equations in (4.28) is zero.
 Color TV can be displayed on a black – and – white television by just using the Y’ signal.
 For backward compatibility, color TV uses old black – and – white signals with no color information by identifying the signal with Y’.

-Finally, in the actual implementation, and are rescaled for purposes of having a more convenient maximum and minimum.
-For analog video, the scales are chosen such that each of or is limited to the range between ±0.5 times the maximum of Y’.
-(Note that actual voltages are in another, non – normalized range — for analog, Y’ is often in the range 0 to 700 mV, so rescaled and V, called Pb and PR in that context, range over ±350 mV.)
+Finally, in the actual implementation, U and V are rescaled for purposes of having a more convenient maximum and minimum.
+For analog video, the scales are chosen such that each of U or V is limited to the range between ±0.5 times the maximum of Y’.
+(Note that actual voltages are in another, non – normalized range — for analog, Y’ is often in the range 0 to 700 mV, so rescaled U and V, called Pb and PR in that context, range over ±350 mV.)

 Such scaling reflects how to deal with component video — three separate signals.
-How ever, for dealing with composite video, in which we want to compose a single signal out of Y U, and at once, it rums out to be convenient to contain the composite signal magnitude
+How ever, for dealing with composite video, in which we want to compose a single signal out of Y U, and V at once, it rums out to be convenient to contain the composite signal magnitude

 U = 0.492111(B’-y’)

-= 0.877283(R’ – Y’)
+V = 0.877283(R’ – Y’)

 where co represents the NTSC color frequency.

-From the above equations we note that zero is not the minimum value for U, V. In terms of real, positive colors, is approximately from blue (U > 0) to yellow (£/ < 0) in the RGB cube; is approximately from red (V > 0) to cyan (V < 0).
+From the above equations we note that zero is not the minimum value for U, V. In terms of real, positive colors, U is approximately from blue (U > 0) to yellow (£/ < 0) in the RGB cube; V is approximately from red (V > 0) to cyan (V < 0).

 The following figure shows the decomposition of a typical color image into its Y’, U, V components.
-Since both and go negative, the images are in fact shifted, rescaled versions of the actual signals.
+Since both U and V go negative, the images are in fact shifted, rescaled versions of the actual signals.

-Because the eye is most sensitive to black – and – white variations, in terms of spatial frequency (e.g., the eye can see a grid of fine gray lines more clearly than fine colored lines), in the analog PAL signal a bandwidth of only 1.3 MHz is allocated to each of and V, while 5.5 MHz is reserved for the Y’ signal.
+Because the eye is most sensitive to black – and – white variations, in terms of spatial frequency (e.g., the eye can see a grid of fine gray lines more clearly than fine colored lines), in the analog PAL signal a bandwidth of only 1.3 MHz is allocated to each of U and V, while 5.5 MHz is reserved for the Y’ signal.
 In fact, color information transmitted for color TV is actually very blocky.

 YIQ Color Model